RULES OF PROCEDURE

 The faculty and student Co-Chair can be contacted at conduct@lsuhsc.edu

 The written statement must include a description of the circumstances that gave rise to the charges and must be signed by the author(s).
-The Co-Chairs of the Council arrange for investigation of the facts and circumstances of the cases within 5 working days of receiving the complaint.
+The Co-Chairs of the Council arrange for investigation of the facts and circumstances of the cases within 5 working days of receiving the complaint

 b.
 Confidentiality of Person Initiating Complaint

-Because of the gravity of any allegation of unethical professional conduct, the identity of the author of a complaint shall be held in confidence throughout the investigation; however, the identity of the author of the complaint and the witnesses may become known during the formal CSPC hearing following completion of the investigation.
+Because of the gravity of any allegation of unethical professional conduct, the identity of the author of a complaint shall be held in confidence throughout the investigation; however, the identity of the author of the complaint and the witnesses will become known during the formal CSPC hearing following completion of the investigation.

 c.
 Interim Grade

-3. Investigation of Complaint:
+4. Investigation of Complaint:

-The period of investigation is limited to ten working days beginning the day after the complaint is received by the Council.
-During the period allotted for the investigation, the Co-Chairs of the Council will select four faculty members and four student members of the CSPC to convene a formal hearing within 15 working days (i.e. excluding school holidays), beginning the day after the complaint is received by the Council.
-In some cases a request for extension for up to five more days may be necessary and requested by the accused, the Fact Finders or the CSPC.
-The request can be done so in writing to the Co-Chairs of the CSPC and the accused and the Fact Finders will be notified of the extension decision.
+During the period allotted for the investigation, the Co-Chairs of the Council will select four faculty members and four student members of the CSPC to convene a formal hearing within five working days (i.e., excluding school holidays) after the fact finders conclude the investigation.
+All student and faculty participants will be asked to verify that there are no conflicts of interest that prevent impartial participation in a hearing with the accused student and issue.
+In some cases, a request for extension for up to five more days may be necessary and requested by the accused, the Fact Finders or the CSPC.
+The request can be made in writing to the Co-Chairs of the CSPC and the accused and the Fact Finders will be notified of the extension decision.
+If either Co-Chair approves the extension, then it shall be granted.

-4. Formal Hearing: Council on Professional Conduct:
+5. Formal Hearing: Council on Professional Conduct:

-a.
-Notification to Council and Parties
+- Notification to Council and Parties

-The Co-Chairs of the Council shall give written notification to the Council members who will hear the case, the accused, the Fact Finders, and the witness(es) of the designated date, time and location of the formal hearing.
+The Co-Chairs of the Council shall give written notification to the Council members who will hear the case, the accused, the Fact Finders, and the witness(es) of the designated date, time, and location of the formal hearing.
 The Fact Finders will notify the Co-Chairs of the number, identity and contact information of the witness(es).
-Depending upon the number of witnesses, a schedule of timed appearances will be given to the witnesses.
-The author of the complaint must appear in person, but witnesses may be allowed to call into the formal hearing if unable to attend in person.
+Depending upon the number of witnesses, a schedule of timed appearances will be

 b.
 Hearing Procedure